a20351766/udo.1.4.0/docs/source/operations_service.rst

 ~~~~~~~~~~~~~~~~~~~

 As the operations service is focused on operations and intentionally unrelated
-to the Fabric network, it does not use the Membership Services Provider for
+to the UDO network, it does not use the Membership Services Provider for
 access control.
 Instead, the operations service relies entirely on mutual TLS with
 client certificate authentication.